ceciliavision/zoom-learn-zoom/README.md

 ## Training

 #### CoBi loss
 The implementation of CoBi loss presented in the paper can be found in the `./CX` directory.
+It's modified based on the original contextual loss <a href='https://github.com/roimehrez/contextualLoss'>implementation</a>.
 Refer to `./loss.py` to see how it's used.
 The full training pipeline is under preparation and will be released somewhere around October.

 #### Data Pre-processing